-Senate rejects House border funding bill over 'poison pill riders,' setting up critical vote
+Senate OKs bipartisan border bill after rejecting 'poison pill' House version, as clock ticks

 Members could also run out of time trying to blend the two bills together in committee, unless they postpone the recess.
 Lawmakers on both sides of the aisle understand that it is a problem for Congress to leave for a break without having produced a bill for Trump to sign.

-Trump has urged Congress to act on the crisis, calling for both funding for the humanitarian crisis and legislation to close loopholes in the U.S. immigration system that make it harder to detain and deport illegal immigrants, particularly family units and unaccompanied child minors.
+Trump has urged Congress to act on the crisis, calling for both funding for the humanitarian crisis and legislation to close loopholes in the U.S. immigration system that make it harder to detain and deport illegal immigrants, particularly family units and unaccompanied minors.

+Trump spoke with House Speaker Nancy Pelosi, D-Calif., on Wednesday afternoon, in an effort to try and reconcile the House and Senate supplementals.
+He told reporters he was hopeful that lawmakers in both chambers would find a way to get something to his desk that he would sign.

 CLICK HERE FOR THE FOX NEWS APP

-Trump spoke with House Speaker Nancy Pelosi, D-Calif., on Wednesday afternoon, in an effort to try and reconcile the House and Senate supplementals.
+"Hopefully they can get something done," he said.
+"It's humanitarian aid, it's very important and I think that a lot of people are starting to realize that I was right when I said we have a crisis at the border."

-House Majority Leader Steny Hoyer, D-Md., told reporters that he hopes that the Senate will incorporate some elements of the House border bill.
-Asked if it can get it done before Congress heads off for recess, he said: “Hopefully.”
+House Majority Leader Steny Hoyer, D-Md., told reporters that he hopes that the Senate would agree to incorporate some elements of the House border bill.
+Asked if they can get it done before Congress heads off for recess, he said: “Hopefully.”

 Fox News’ Chad Pergram, Mike Emanuel, Vandana Rambaran and The Associated Press contributed to this report.